canonical/ubuntu-server-documentation/docs/explanation/introduction-to-web-servers.md

 ### LAMP applications

 Once your LAMP stack is up-and-running, you'll need some applications to use with it.
 Some popular LAMP applications include wikis, management software, and Content Management Systems (CMSs) like WordPress.
-This guides will show you how to install and configure [WordPress](../how-to/how-to-install-and-configure-wordpress.md) as part of your LAMP stack.